bwp91/homebridge-wemo/.github/ISSUE_TEMPLATE.md

-* Which version of this plugin (homebridge-platform-wemo) do you have?
+* Which version of this plugin (homebridge-wemo) do you have?
 Has the issue started since upgrading from a previous version?